VirtualEngine/XenDesktop7Lab/README.md

 The XenDesktop7Lab composite DSC resources mask some of the underlying implementation/complexities of the individual [XenDesktop7](https://github.com/VirtualEngine/XenDesktop7) DSC resources.
-The composite XenDesktop7Lab resources can be used to deploy Citrix XenDesktop v7.0, v7.1, v7.5, v7.6
+The composite XenDesktop7Lab resources can be used to deploy Citrix XenDesktop v7.0, v7.1, v7.5, v7.6,
-or v7.7 via PowerShell Desired State Configuration (DSC).
+v7.7 or v7.8 via PowerShell Desired State Configuration (DSC).

 This module contains the following DSC resources:

 ###Included Resources
+* XD7LabAdministrator
+ * Adds one or more XenDesktop Administrators.
 * XD7LabApplication
  * Adds a local or published application to a desktop delivery group.
 * XD7LabController